-- e.
-Consents to photographs of the patient before a member is photographed, except that a member may be photographed when admitted to an outpatient treatment center for identification and administrative purposes; and - f.
-Except as otherwise permitted by law, provides written consent to the release of information in the member's - I. Medical record, or - II.
-Financial records - B. A patient has the following rights: - 1.
-Not to be discriminated against based on race, national origin, religion, gender, sexual orientation, age, disability, marital status, or diagnosis; - 2.
-To receive treatment that supports and respects the patient's individuality, choices, strengths, and abilities; - 3.
+- b.
+The patient complaint process; - Consents to photographs of the patient before a patient is photographed, except that a patient may be photographed when admitted to an outpatient treatment center for identification and administrative purposes; and - 6.
+Except as otherwise permitted by law, provides written consent to the release of information in the patient's - a.
+Medical record, or - b.
+Financial records. - C. A patient has the following rights: - Not to be discriminated against based on race, national origin, religion, gender, sexual orientation, age, disability, marital status or diagnosis; - 2.
+To receive treatment that supports and respects the patient's individuality, choices, strengths and abilities; - 3.
 To receive privacy in treatment and care for personal needs; - 4.
-To review, upon written request, the member's own medical record according to A.R.S. §§12-2293, 12-2294, and 12-2294.01; - To receive a referral to another health care institution if the outpatient treatment center is not authorized or not able to provide physical health services or behavioral health services needed by the patient; - 6.
-To participate or have the patient's representative participate in the development of, or decisions concerning treatment; - 7.
-To participate or refuse to participate in research or experimental treatment; and - 8.
-To receive assistance from a family member, the member's representative, or other individual in understanding, protecting, or exercising the patient's rights.
+To review, upon written request, the patient's own medical - record according to A.R.S. §§12-2293, 12-2294 and 12-2294.01; - To receive a referral to another health care institution if the outpatient treatment center is not authorized or not able to provide physical health services or behavioral health services needed by the patient; - To participate or have the patient's representative participate in the development of, or decisions concerning treatment; - 7.
+To approve or rescind consent for release of information; - 8.
+To participate or refuse to participate in research or experimental treatment; - To receive assistance from a family member, the patient's representative, or other individual in understanding, protecting, or exercising the patient's rights; and - To file formal grievance or complaint and to be provided with timeframes associated with investigation/complaint resolution.